Cooking methods in the culinary arts are divided into two categories:

 "Dry" Oil and Other Fats

-If this seems confusing, remember that oil and water don't mix, so while fat can take a liquid form, in many ways it's the opposite of water — hence "dry" heat.
+It's worth noting that cooking methods involving fat, such as sautéeing and deep-frying, are considered dry-heat methods.
+If this seems confusing, remember that oil and water don't mix, so while fat can take a liquid form, in many ways it's the opposite of water—hence "dry" heat.

 Choosing the Right Cooking Technique